-The Bay-Friendly Coalition is a nonprofit organization that promotes sustainable landscaping and gardening practices to reduce waste and pollution, conserve natural resources, and create vibrant landscapes and gardens in the San Francisco Bay Area.
+ReScape California, also known as the Bay-Friendly Landscaping & Gardening Coalition, is a nonprofit organization that promotes sustainable landscaping and gardening practices to reduce waste and pollution, conserve natural resources, and create vibrant landscapes and gardens.
 Bay-Friendly Practices & Principles involve gardening with the following 7 elements in mind:

 - Landscape Locally: Garden with an awareness of local conditions and the land’s natural inhabitants

 - Landscape for Less Landfill: Make compost, use organic materials, choose appropriate plants for the region